Kinnick01/Cabinet.java/README.md

    Cabinet:
    -Has a list of cabinet parts:
        - Shelfs
-       - Droors
+       - Drawers
    -Has a list of items on given cabinet part

-   Droors:
+   Drawers:
-   -Silverware droor:
+   -Silverware drawer:
       -can only take silverware (any type, any size)

-   -Tuppleware droor:
+   -Tuppleware drawer:
     -only
     -plastic cups, plastic plates, plastic cerealbowls, and big wooden "Silverware""